Emmanuel Moody: Europe

 In 2013 Moody signed in Europe with the Dresden Monarchs in the German Football League.
 Playing three games and rushing 11 times for 84 yards and one touchdown.

 In 2014 Moody signed with the Vienna Vikings in Austrian Football League.
 In seven games, Moody had 417 yards on 71 carries and scored six touchdowns.
 He also had nine receptions for 118 yards.

+Personal life

+Moody was born in Heidelberg, Germany, to Young Sun Chang Moody and Eugene Moody Sr., and is of Korean descent through his mother.

+He was raised primarily in the Dallas suburb of Coppell, Texas, by his mother and extended family, including his grandmother Han Soon Chang, sister Angela, brother Eugene Jr., and uncle Inho Chang, who helped coach and train him during his youth.
+As a child, Moody has said he sometimes encountered stereotypes about Asian athletes while playing football.

+In the same interview, Moody discussed his Christian faith, saying he was “saved” at a church retreat with the Korean Central United Methodist Church in Houston.
+He explained that he viewed football as a way to “glorify God’s name” and hoped to use his athletic career as a platform to inspire others.